ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“Result validity was ensured by verifying assay outputs against a certified reference material and confirming QC metrics were within acceptable ranges.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See traditional definition

-      **Example usage:**
-      *“Result validity is demonstrated when all computational analyses produce consistent, accurate, and reproducible outputs, using validated pipelines, appropriate reference data, and quality-controlled input, so that the results can be confidently used for clinical or public health decisions.”*

    .. raw:: html